RoseGoldCougarGamer/100-days-of-code/log.md

 **Thoughts** These are the first practical exercises that I've done.
 I was bamboozled by the terminology & admittedly there were some questions that were beyond my understanding, but I somehow solved them for myself.
 Did use https://www.creativebloq.com/advice/best-code-editors to help.

+### Day 4: 4 March 2020

+**Today's Progress**: Slim to none

+**Thoughts**: D4 - Head not in the game today - received some bad news, so nothing really practical achieved.
+Taking a time out now so I can make a fresh approach tomorrow...

+### Day 5: 5 March 2020

+**Today's Progress**: If I considered yesterday bad, then today was worse.

+**Thoughts**: D5 - Another time out.
+Got called to the Dr's really quickly for test results.Can't think straight, reading the same sentences repeatedly...
+Nothing is sinking in.
+I feel like I'm letting myself & others on #100DaysOfCode challenge down.
+We move...

+### Day 6: 6 March 2020

+**Today's Progress**: Getting back on track now.

+**Thoughts**: Just set myself little GitHub exercises to test what I've remembered, & trying not to refer to any help guides.
+Did better than expected, & am feeling it again.
+I feel ready to do more & move on tomorrow.